SehwanHong/SehwanHong.github.io/index.markdown

 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: default
-lang: ko
+lang: en
 ---

 # Sehwan Hong

-Simple website to talk about what I have learned on Artificial Intelligence
+Simple Blog to talk about what I have learned on Artificial Intelligence

 ## Artificial Intelligence